 Get The Look:

 The beauty of decorating with a blue and gray color palette is that it gives you a lot of room to mix, match, and experiment without the fear of failure.
 That said, the durable, versatile gray sofa is always a good place to start; (there’s a reason I always recommend them).
 Next, really go wild with your throw pillows.
 Pick patterns or solids, in black and white, blue, gray, or any combination.
 Pairs are good for consistency, but having fun here is one of the key advantages of choosing a “no-fail” color palette.
 Once your sofas are looking swanky, keep accessorizing.
 Choose ottomans in a different shade of gray (bonus for a different texture) and a few navy blue accent chairs.
 Gold or brass elements on either will help add a little more warmth and contrast to your space as well.

 A black and white coffee table is another good element of contrast.
-The one above is relatively simple, but don’t be afraid to get creative (or even choose one with gold legs).
+The one above is relatively simple, but don’t be afraid to get creative.
 Double-layering a jute rug and wool rug is a trendy choice; the jute acts as a warm neutral base, even if it’s mostly hidden by the light blue-gray rug on top.
 Finally, I think the use of wall paint here is genius: a very, very pale tone of blue to brighten and unify the living room, and a more saturated version of the same color in the adjacent room that makes the whole look pop.

 If you want to try your hand at interior design, but aren’t confident in your ability to make sure everything matches, give yourself the edge by choosing a color palette that will do the hard work for you!